lucas-z99/Warlock/README.md

  - Turn on delay in NetworkManager to feel the delay (or the lack of it)

 ### Features / Others
- - Add physics for Unity's pathfinding system (which is very ANTI physics, for good reason? but not very fun)
+ - Add physics for Unity's pathfinding system (which is very ANTI physics, probably for good reason? but not very fun)
  - Toss ninja-star, bullet, or blackhole if you wish
  - Special effects made with HDR (High dynamic color range / rendering pipe)